spotinst/help/src/docs/ocean-cd/concepts-features/verifications-test.md

 For each verification you can define a failure policy in the RolloutSpec entity.
 If the verification fails, Ocean CD enacts the policy.
 You can choose one of the following policies:

-* **Roll back**: Ocean CD rolls back your rollout upon verification metric failure and returns to the previous stable version.
+* **Roll back**: Ocean CD rolls back your rollout upon metric failure verification and returns to the previous stable version.

-* **Pause**: Ocean CD pauses the rollout upon verification metric failure and allows the user to choose in real time how to pursue the rollout.
+* **Pause**: Ocean CD pauses the rollout upon metric failure verification and enables you to choose in real time how to pursue the rollout.

 * **Promote**: Ocean CD promotes your rollout, regardless of the result of the verifications.